material-motion/motion-transitioning-objc/README.md

 > animation, interaction, and presentation controller.
 These controllers are then expected to
 > implement the transition's motion.

-MaterialMotionTransitioning provides a thin layer atop these protocols with the following advantages:
+MotionTransitioning provides a thin layer atop these protocols with the following advantages:

 - Every view controller has its own **transition controller**.
 This encourages choosing the transition based on the context.